Radio Télévision Gabonaise

 Radio Télévision Gabonaise (RTG) is the national broadcaster of the Central African state of Gabon.
 Radio Télévision Gabonaise is headquartered in Gabon's capital city, Libreville.

-It was established in 28 November 1959 with the start of Radio-Gabon.
-Television broadcasts started in 9 May 1963 through channel 3 on Libreville while in November 1965 a new station opened on Port-Gentil (channel 10).
+It was established on 28 November 1959 with the start of Radio-Gabon.
+Television broadcasts started on 9 May 1963 through channel 3 on Libreville while in November 1965 a new station opened on Port-Gentil (channel 10).
 An additional television station operates in Franceville.

 A large radio station is operated in Oyem.
 Radio Télévision Gabonaise achieved nationwide radio coverage in the late 1980s through a network of smaller provincial stations.

 The name was changed in 2012 to Gabon Télévision.